New Testament: Rulers & Officials

 Approximately 11 references

-Herod Agrippa II, the last of the Herodian dynasty.
-Heard Paul's defense alongside Festus and Bernice.
-Responded to Paul's appeal: "In a short time would you persuade me to be a Christian?"
-(Acts 26:28).
-Ruled portions of Palestine as a Roman client king until the Jewish revolt.
+The last of the Herodian dynasty, Herod Agrippa II heard Paul's defense alongside Festus and Bernice.
+His famous response to Paul's appeal — "In a short time would you persuade me to be a Christian?"
+(Acts 26:28) — left his own sincerity ambiguous.
+He ruled portions of Palestine as a Roman client king until the Jewish revolt.

 Key references: Acts 25:13, Acts 25:22, Acts 25:23, Acts 25:24, Acts 25:26, Acts 26:1, Acts 26:2, Acts 26:19, Acts 26:27, Acts 26:28 (and 1 more)